 An entirely different style altogether is that of Charlotte De Witte, who shares her passion for music through DJ-ing.
 Because she didn't want to be regarded as a stereotypical female DJ, but instead wanted to be valued for her skills and talent, she released her first music under the name Raving George.

 The culinary world is also mainly dominated by men.
 Traditionally, Belgium chooses the Best Female Chef of the Year.
-Try various dishes by the 2016 winner, Julie Baekelandt, at her restaurant C-Jules.
+Julie Baekelandt received that honor in 2016.